 All PhD students must pass a written PhD Qualifying Exam (commonly referred to as the "QE") during their MS or PhD programs, preferably after their first year of study.
 The exam is designed to ensure that students have the necessary background to continue with more advanced doctoral level courses.
-The Biostatistics QE consists of two four-hour exams (Theory and Applications) given on concurrent days.
+The Biostatistics QE consists of two portions (Theory and Applications) given over four consecutive days.
 The exam is offered early in summer at a time announced near the beginning of the preceding spring semester.